marianobarrios/tls-channel/README.md

 ### Size and Dependencies

 The library has only one dependency: [SLF4J](https://www.slf4j.org/).
-The main jar file size is below 50 KB.
+The main jar file size is below 70 KB.

 ### Logging

 The library uses [SLF4J](https://www.slf4j.org/) for logging, which is the most widely used pluggable logging framework for the JVM.
-As a policy, _all_ logging event emitted are at `TRACE` level, which is below the default threshold in most logging implementations and thus completely silent by default.
+As a policy, _all_ logging events emitted by the core package are at `TRACE` level, which is below the default threshold in most logging implementations and thus completely silent by default.
+The optional `tlschannel.async` package can log with higher severity in exceptional circumstances, as it manages threads internally.

 ## Similar efforts